XiconQoo/XiconId/README.md

 Limitations for (De)Buffs: Only shows accurate spellIds on spells you have in your spellbook or items in use.
 For Spells not in your spellbook a result is drawn from a local cache made when you first login with this addon.

+For estimate spellIDs a list of spellIDs is beeing shown with a rank (if exists) in brackets.

 ## Screenshot

 ![Screenshot](../readme-media/sample.png)